apollographql/apollo-server/docs/source/best-practices/modularize-a-schema.md

 });
 ```

-Type definitions wrapped in functions can be combined with raw type definition strings.
+> Note: Type definitions wrapped in functions can be combined with raw type definition strings.

 <h2 id="extend-types">Extending types</h2>